emqx/cloud-docs/en_US/rule_engine/resources.md

 ## Set up a resource

 We set up a TimescaleDB Resource for an example.
 Filling in the corresponding resource configuration and click `Test` Button.
 If the connection is successful, We will receive a message and click to see the detail.
-Otherwise please check the resource configuration.
+Otherwise, please check the resource configuration.

    ![resource-add](./_assets/resource_02.png)

 If you created a resource, it will be listed on the overview page.
 You can add another resource as well.
 All the resources you created will be listed on the overview page.
-You can browse all the resources through the link 'Add New Resouce' or 'View All Resources'.
+You can browse all the resources through the link 'Add New Resource' or 'View All Resources'.

    ![resource-add](./_assets/resource_03.png)